tqtezos/minter-sdk/contracts/ligo/fa2_modules/README.md

-# FA@ Implementation Modules
+# FA2 Implementation Modules

-Reusable modules to use as part of FA2 implementation.
+Reusable modules to use as part of FA2 or other contracts implementation.

+## Reusable Modules

+Each reusable module type has a public module signature consisting of types and functions and one or more implementations of the same signature.
+Due to current limitations of LIGO, public signature is not enforced by the language, but rather is a naming convention to follow by reusable module developers.

-## Admin Modules
+### Admin Modules

-Implementation of the admin module with the following public signature:
+Generic contract admin module with the following public signature:

 -   `type admin_storage` - admin storage
 -   `type admin_entrypoints` - admin administration entry points